Use code ESIMDB15 for 15% discount. Limited time only.

 The setup process was simple and smooth.
 However, after the Airalo data connection was working, I noticed that I was surfing the web with an IP address from Poland and had pretty bad performance (high latency/low bandwidth; sometimes simple web pages took half a minute to load despite a good 4G/LTE signal).
 I first put that down to overload of the cells from WINDTRE in the Lecce region, but accessing the same mobile network with my Swiss home provider SIM gave me much better performance (but admittedly at higher cost than the Airalo eSIM).
 Also, in some places my iPhone would stubbornly only connect to the Vodafone network with unusable EDGE data connection on the Airalo eSIM, while I had 4G WINDTRE coverage in the very same location on my home SIM.

-There are over 100 providers and more than 5, 900 prepaid data plans available for Italy, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.
+There are more than 110 travel eSIM brands and over 6, 100 prepaid data plans available for Italy, offering a wide array of options that make it easy for travelers to find an eSIM that meets their needs.

 Italy's mobile network infrastructure is primarily supported by several major Mobile Network Operators (MNOs):